Grayul/Search4/README.md

 ● Solving issues with telegram (in India telegram is banned by some isp's ) , need permanent proxy or any other cool idea

 ● Updating banner & changing output look

-● Any suggestions / ideas for making it a lil faster?

 <br>
 <br>